Zedeldi/epson-printer-snmp/CONTRIBUTING.md

 The first thing you want to do is install [WICReset](https://wic-reset.com>) and reset the waste ink counter with the `trial` key, only one use per printer.
 It will reset the printer counter from 100% to 80% and we want the 0%.
 Once you successfully reset your printer counter to 80%, go to `%APPDATA%\wicreset\application.log` on Windows or `~/.wicreset/application.log` on Linux-based systems.

+### Using `wicreset.py`

+`wicreset.py` will parse a WICReset log file and try to get the values for your printer.

+To do this, run `python wicreset.py --json <path to log>`, which will give you a model that you can add to `models.json`.

+If the structure is different to other printer models, this may fail and you'll need to [look through the logs manually](#manual).

+### Manual

 In `application.log`, you have to search for something similar to this (in this case we are using the Epson XP-700 Series): `RemoteControl::RESET_GUID RESET GUID: XP-700 Series 1061 KEY`.
 Just below this line, you should see a series of hexadecimal numbers.
 We're interested in the hexadecimal numbers with `REAL` at the end of each line.